RobZyg/Assessment-Task-3/index.md

 The diversity of backgrounds and personality types in this group make for a successful team as we can call on our different strengths to carry out the different tasks and assist other group members where needed.
 Together we bring together a wealth of experience and diverse knowledge.
 We have varied learning styles with some predominantly visual and other kinaesthetic learners, with plenty of opportunities to apply both learning styles during this project.

+### Group processes

+In Assignment 2 we did all work well together towards the end and managed to pull the assignment together at the 11th hour, literally.
+We did have someone pull out without telling us, so we had to rally to do her part at the last minute, which meant that the assignment was not as polished as we would have liked.

+Based on our experiences with Assignment 2, we have established better channels for communications and document sharing and scheduled regular discussion times.
+We also started work earlier to ensure all parts were completed and contributions from different members have a consistent look and feel and are presented in a professional way.

+### Career Plans

+The career plans have remained static since the last assignment.
+Based on the segmented IT careers from the Burning Glass data the following was identified:

+* Genevieve – Information Policy Lead (the nearest being both Data Architect 1510 and IT manager 3749 out of 121,997 postings)

+* Robert – Cyber Security Consultant (the nearest being Cyber / Information Security Engineer / Analyst 2,914 out of 121,997)

+* Sebastian – Principal Security Assurance Engineer (the nearest being Cyber / Information Security Engineer / Analyst 2,914 out of 121,997)

+* Tim – Complaints Manager (outside of IT, however, IT manager contains some overlapping skills 3749 out of 121,997 postings)

+Data from Labour Insight Jobs, Burning Glass for 1 March 2017 to 28 February 2018 postings for Australia and New Zealand and for Information Technology (IT) occupation

+Only Robert and Sebastian share similar careers identified from the Burning Glass data postions.Everyone else have selected different career paths.

 ## 2.Project description

 The overall goal of our team is to produce a product that can reduce road accidents in Australia.
 To do this, we have chosen to create an app called ClearDrive.
 This app will block notifications on mobile devices to reduce distracted driving.
 It is our hope, that by doing this we can reduce the use of phone will drive, while also raising awareness about the growing issue of distracted driving.